Create a brand experience that your clients and customers want to talk about!

 They’re the people who turn your hobby into something profitable.
-And while I don’t want to downplay your role in the success of your business (it’s fn enormous, I know), your people drive your business because they’re making financial investments in your services or products.
+And while I don’t want to downplay your role in the success of your business (it’s FN enormous, I know!), your people drive your business because they’re making financial investments in your services or products.
 Understanding who they are, beyond any vague demographics, will guide in what they value, what experiences they want more of and what results they’re looking for.
-It’ll also support you in communicating and engaging with them in a way that nurtures a genuine connection.
+It will also support you in communicating and engaging with them in a way that nurtures a genuine connection.

 WRITE IT DOWN.
-Consider who you want to work with, what they value in their lives or business and why they want to hire support for what you specialize in.
+Consider who you want to work with, what they value in their lives or business and why they want to do business with you.
+Be specific.
+Think about why they want to hire support for what you specialize in.
 Then refine your brand message, marketing and content to reflect those!

 Results are what people get out of working with you and can be broken down into functional and emotional benefits.
 They’re what people expect to get (photos, branding, a website, copy, products) and perhaps what they didn’t.
 These are the results they experience that sit alongside those tangible or measurable benefits.
-Results that perhaps fall on the spectrum of what you do (photography/design/website development/copywriting/product developer) that are influenced by your unique lived experiences and values.
+These results are influenced by your unique lived experiences and values.

 WRITE IT DOWN.
 Consider the experience of working with you: What do your clients get that perhaps they don’t realize they’re paying for?
-What forms part of your process that is unique to how you do things?
-How do you support them in an emotional way?
 What and how do your clients or customers feel and experience when working with you/purchasing from you?
 What changes in their perspective during this time?
 How do you meet their emotional needs?

 Brand identity is the visuals — everything from your logo and color palette to iconography.
 It should be guided by the careful consideration of all the other components of your brand experience.
 It’s the foundation for a design that captures the heart and essence of your brand and its carried out in your stationery, website design, packaging, social graphics and more.

 WRITE IT DOWN.
 What will you need in your brand identity kit?
 Can you build a brand identity that accounts for who your people are, acknowledges what you do and how you do it differently, considers your vision?
-I do offer a Brand Identity Kit package, if you’d like to reach out!
+This is my signature design service, if you are in-need and would like to reach out!

 The Full Brand Experience